 Green List fast-track: If your occupation is on the Green List (nurses, engineers, IT professionals, teachers, trades, construction managers), you can apply for residency directly — sometimes without needing the full SMC points process.

-9. Scholarships
+9. Scholarships by University

 - New Zealand Scholarships (MFAT) — fully funded by the NZ government for students from developing countries including Bangladesh.
 Covers tuition, living allowance, travel.